nexmo-community/websocket-java-api/README.md

 ## Running Instructions

-Clone the project and run `gradle appRun` to start it.
+Clone the project and run `gradle appRun` in the project folder to start it.

 Open `http://localhost:8080/` in a web browser.